code-312/ceic-jekyll/pages/about-us/mission-and-history.md

       and transparency in the legalization law.
 This leads to the first Coalition meeting at the Port Ministries in Back of the Yards where the group develops a list of priorities for legalized cannabis.
-During the Coalition’s first year, they meet with legislators, participate in National Expungement Week events, and launch the Know Your Rights program.
+During the Coalition’s first year, they met with lawmakers to share their strategies to achieve equity & justice, participated in National Expungement Week events, and launched the Know Your Rights program.
   - paragraph: 'The Coalition announces the first ever Community Benefits Agreement for a cannabis business in the nation, holds its first fundraiser raising thousands of dollars for record clearing programming, and launches an expanded expungement